getodk/docs/docs/central-api-dataset-management.rst

                             - string

+                              .. raw:: html

-                              ISO date format.
-The time that the server received the Entity.
+                                <p>ISO date format.
+The time that the server received the Entity.</p>

                               Example: ``2018-04-18 23:42:11.406000+00:00``
                           * - updatedAt